AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

     1. Add Params to Global Mbox
     1. Fire Global Mbox

-In this exercise we will add the extension and look at the configurations.
-In later exercises we will use the other actions.
+In this first exercise we will add the extension and look at the configurations.
+In later exercises we will use the actions.

 **To add the Extension**